Summer has come and you are looking to learn how to save money on air conditioning bill?

-And you may consider dry the laundry, cutlery and dishes naturally instead of using forced drying that consumes energy and creates heat that would require the air conditioning system to run longer in order to keep comfortable temperature.
+And you may consider dry the laundry, cutlery and dishes naturally instead of using forced drying which consumes energy and creates heat that would require the air conditioning system to run longer in order to keep a comfortable temperature.

 This way, not only that you save on the AC bill, but you also minimize the electricity consumption in general and lower the electric bill with other appliances.

 And for stuff that are not urgent, you may consider operating appliances at the evening when it is cool and you don’t need to turn on the air conditioning system in the first place.

 20 – Turn Off The AC at Night

 At the end of most of the summer days, even the hot ones, the temperature goes down to a comfortable level, where you no longer need to keep the AC unit on.

 Consider turning off the AC units once the outside temperature starts to go lower, and either keep the windows closed in order to maintain the currently cool air inside, and if you feel that it is getting uncomfortable, then you may open the windows and allow for the air to move and it might give you a comfortable feeling without the need to turn on the AC again.